Thank you for checking out The Apopka Voice.

 While publishing articles largely focused on local news, we also cover business, government, education, real estate, family, faith, environment, history, health, pets, politics, and more.
-We frequently accept guest posts, publishing opinion pieces ranging from politics to religion, as well as product- or general-issue based articles.
-The opinions expressed in these posts are not to be necessarily understood as shared, nor products / services endorsed by The Apopka Voice simply because we have published it.
-We believe in providing a variety of points of views and opportunities, as well as encouraging the exploration and / or dialog it hopefully creates for our readers.
+We frequently accept guest posts (including paid sponsored posts), and publishing opinion pieces ranging from politics to religion, as well as product- or general-issue based articles.
+The opinions expressed in these posts are not to be necessarily understood as shared, nor products/services endorsed by The Apopka Voice simply because we have published it.
+We believe in providing a variety of viewpoints and opportunities, as well as encouraging the exploration and/or dialog it hopefully creates for our readers.
 In addition, we also cover relevant county and statewide news that impacts Apopka residents, keeping the community informed on topics not always covered by other news outlets.

 Denise Connell is the publisher of The Apopka Voice.
 With a BA in Interpersonal Communication from the University of Central Florida and an MA in Religious Studies from La Sierra University in California, Denise has served the Central Florida community since 1992 through organizational leadership, teaching, writing, motivational speaking, and life-design coaching.
 She has led and guided businesses, non-profit organizations, departments, teams, and individuals in finding their vision and creating a better world.
-Denise’s heart and focus have always been on inspiring change for more passionate, purposeful, and difference-making kind of living.
-It is her hope that as publisher of The Apopka Voice she will be able to do the same through the content published, issues focused on, through mentoring young journalists and business leaders in the Internship program launched in the spring of 2021, and through ever pursuing the vision for a more connected and engaged Apopka community.
+Denise’s heart and focus have always been to inspire change for more passionate, purposeful, and difference-making kind of living.
+It is her hope that as publisher of The Apopka Voice she will be able to do the same through the content published, issues focused on, through mentoring young journalists and business leaders in our Internship program, and by always pursuing strategies to further a more connected and engaged Apopka community.

 Interning Correspondents: We partner with local college and university internship programs to provide students with real-world experience, mentoring, and opportunities for publishing and building their portfolios.
 Typically our interns are studying journalism, communications, digital media, and / or business, and are either enrolled in studies or recently graduated.
 We have had the joy of working with interns from Full Sail University, Seminole Community College, University of Central Florida, and Valencia Community College.
 Occasionally we also take on high school interns who are especially recommended and qualified.